-1.1.1.
+- 1.1.1.
 Facilities Description, Powerhouse One (PH1).
-Juvenile fish passage facilities at the Bonneville Powerhouse One consist of chain gates and an ice and trash sluiceway.
+Juvenile fish passage routes at the Bonneville Powerhouse One consist of an ice and trash sluiceway and minimum gap runner (MGR) turbines. - 1.1.2.

-1.1.2.
 Facilities Description, Powerhouse Two (PH2).
 Juvenile fish passage facilities at the Bonneville Powerhouse Two consist of turbine intake extensions (TIEs); streamlined trash racks; submersible traveling screens (STSs); vertical bar screens (VBSs); two 12.5" orifices per gatewell in units 11-14 and fish unit 2; one 12.5" orifice in all other gatewells flowing into a fish bypass channel; an excess water elimination facility; and a 48" fish transport pipe which connects the bypass channel to the tailrace.
 A 48" and 42" transport pipe at the high and low outfalls respectively, transport fish to the tailrace at the outfall location.
-A juvenile fish sampling facility is included in the bypass.
+A juvenile fish sampling facility is included in the bypass. - 1.1.2.1.

-1.1.2.1.
 All eight main turbine units have STSs, VBSs, and streamlined trashracks.
-Units 15-18 also have TIES.

-1.1.2.2.
-Two smaller turbines that supply adult fishway auxiliary water do not have STSs, TIEs, or streamlined trashracks; however, they have a fine trashrack with a 0.75 inch clear opening.
+Units 15-18 also have TIES. - 1.1.2.2.
+Two smaller turbines that supply adult fishway auxiliary water do not have STSs, TIEs, or streamlined trashracks; however, they have a fine trashrack with a 0.75 inch clear opening. - 1.1.2.3.

-1.1.2.3.
 The Powerhouse Two Corner Collector (B2CC) is located on the south side of the powerhouse.
-The associated flume extends several hundred feet west on the south side of the Powerhouse Two tailrace and empties at the tip of Cascades Island.
+The associated flume extends several hundred feet west on the south side of the Powerhouse Two tailrace and empties at the tip of Cascades Island. - 1.1.3.
+Juvenile Migration Timing.
+The juvenile fish migration season occurs from March 1 through November 30.
+Table BON-2 shows the primary passage periods for each species.
+Bull trout, lamprey, juvenile sturgeon, and other listed salmonids shall be recorded in the by-catch of the smolt monitoring facilities.
+Maintenance of juvenile fish facilities is scheduled for the period December 16 through February to reduce the impact on downstream migrants.
+These activities will be coordinated to minimize potential impacts on juvenile migrants that may be present at that time.